 How is the course organised?

-It is a 20 week full-time or par-time course over a full academic year, normally September - May.
+It is a 20 week full-time or part-time course over a full academic year, normally September - May.

-Course Content The course content consists of two supporting elements: core subjects and academic options.
+The course content consists of two supporting elements: Core Subjects and Academic Options.

 - College of Arts, Social Sciences & Celtic Studies: Philosophy, Sociology, History, Irish, English, Mathematics, Geography